Day 7 : Understanding package manager and systemctl

 You have to install docker and jenkins in your system from your terminal using package managers

-Let's install Docker and Jenkins on Ubuntu using the apt
+Let's install Docker and Jenkins on Ubuntu using the apt package manager.

 1. Install Docker: